Alex-Sky1/COM2020---Project-Roadmap/README.md

 ### Scrum Master
 740037625  Rosie Bradstock      rb1043@exeter.ac.uk
 * Frontend HTML for major pages and styled with CSS
-* Wrote all the JavaScript and all classes in the main CSS file
+* Wrote the majority of the JavaScript and CSS
 * Assisted with documentation and UI design

 ### Development Team
 740033301  Alex Day             mjd244@exeter.ac.uk
-* Testing
+* Made unit tests and test suite
-* Forecasting
+* Assisted with designing and implementing forecasting models
 * Documentation

 740060697  Alex Fairbrass       asf212@exeter.ac.uk